 And the reward which its lone observer merited to receive:

 Noah was a righteous man, pious in his generation, and Noah walked with G-d.

-This anthology has now come to an end.
-We thank G-d for helping us every step of the way.
-May it be His will that soon all mankind will know the truth and act upon the words of the wisest man, King Solomon;
+May it be His will that soon all mankind will know the truth, and act upon the words of the wisest man, King Solomon;